 Join as an Angel

-TEN Capital’s University Syndicate helps angel investors find exceptional startups, make smart investment decisions, and support enthusiastic entrepreneurs as part of the broader Stanford community.
+TEN Capital’s University Syndicate helps angel investors find exceptional startups, make smart investment decisions, and support enthusiastic entrepreneurs as part of the broader UT Austin community.

 Angels can help entrepreneurs by writing a check, giving informal advice, making a connection, joining a board, or giving a talk.
 TEN’s University Syndicate provides educational programs to help angels make wise choices in applying time and money in these endeavors.